ramsayd/duncansdances/50_music.md

 About the Music
 </div>
 <p>
-Review of the first year
+Review of the lst year
-</p><p>We have played 489 tracks of which 261 were vocals and 228 were instrumental
+</p><p>We have played nearly 500 different tracks of which just over half were vocals and just under half were instrumentals
-</p><p>No track has been repeated in the year, other than a Paso Doble by request, and is unlikely to be until month 15 when our good vocal Tangos and Waltzes will have been exhausted but for most it will be month 18 before we play a track for a second time.
+</p><p>No track has been repeated in the year, other than those by request, generally it is over 18 months before we play a track again.
 </p><p>What we have played;
 </p><p>Argentine Tango		0
 <br/>Cha Cha Cha		68
+<br/>Charleston   1
 <br/>Jive			23
 <br/>Modern Jive/Le Roc	26
-<br/>Paso Dobles		11
+<br/>Paso doble    0
 <br/>Quicksteps		71
 <br/>Rumbas			69
 <br/>Sambas			19